 The timing coincides with growing industry momentum around mixed reality applications.
 Meta's Quest line continues gaining enterprise traction, while Apple's Vision Pro faces criticism over its $3,500 price point.
 Samsung's Android XR approach could offer a middle ground - premium features at more accessible pricing through the broader Android ecosystem.

-involvement brings crucial software expertise and AI integration capabilities that Samsung has historically sourced from multiple vendors.
+Google's involvement brings crucial software expertise and AI integration capabilities that Samsung has historically sourced from multiple vendors.
 The partnership streamlines development while leveraging Google's machine learning advances for more intuitive user interactions.
-Snapdragon processors provide the computational power needed for real-time AI processing without draining battery life.
+Qualcomm's Snapdragon processors provide the computational power needed for real-time AI processing without draining battery life.